isathar/Blender_UE4_VectorFieldEditor/README.md

     - `CustomData_copy_data_layer: warning null data for CDMVert type (...)`
   - It looks like these appear because there is no face data in the vector field and can probably be ignored.

--*The usual disclaimers apply, i.e. don't blame me if anything breaks :D (it shouldn't...
-I'm just covering myself)*

 -------------------------------------------------------------------------------------------------------

-## **Usage Instructions:** *(Some of this is old information, update in progress)*
+## **Usage Instructions:**

+- The ui panel is organized into four sections that can be toggled on and off by clicking their label buttons.

 ### **Creating a New Vector Field:**

 - Set the resolution (X,Y,Z)
   - The maximum resolution you can set is 128x128x128 since it's the limit set in UE4's importer (not to mention the massive amount of memory you would need for more).
-- Set the scale for the volume's bounds
+- Set the scale for the volume's bounds.
+  - Scale = distance between particles in the vector field.
 - Checking *No Gravity* will disable gravity's influence on the generated particle system (Gravity field weight set to 0)
 - Click *Generate*
 - The number of vectors in the vector field to be created is shown below this button

+### **Initializing Saved Vector Fields:**

+- The velocities used by the editor need to be updated when selecting a different vector field in the same scene
+- To do this, select the object you want to edit and click 'Update Data'

 ### **Editing Process:**